marielle-lopez/graphql-crash-course/README.md

 ## Resolvers

 Resolvers handle requests or queries for data.
 The schema and the type definitions set up is like a map for Apollo to structure the graph; they don't handle queries.
 On the other hand, resolvers handle the queries based on the schema and type.

+## Query Variables

+What if you wanted to fetch a specific review, say, a review with ID 1?
+You need to use query variables.
+You also need to add additional entry points to accommodate for this feature.